xtream1101/devscript/docs/index.md

 1. Clone this repository
 2. Copy the `.env.example` file to `.env` and fill in the required environment variables
-    - **TODO** link to docs configuration page for all env vars and what they do
     - If not using the email server, set `SMTP_LOCAL_DEV=true` to prevent sending emails.
       They will be printed to the console instead.